walmartlabs/lacinia/docs/resolve/async.rst

 .. literalinclude:: ../_examples/async-example.edn
    :language: clojure

-.. sidebar:: core.async?

-   In this example we are using the ``clojure.core.async/thread`` macro to perform work in a background thread, since that may be familiar.
-   Lacinia does not use the ``org.clojure/core.async`` library; we like to keep dependencies minimal and options open.
-It's relatively easy to link a core.async channel to a ``ResolverResultPromise``.

 The promise is created and returned from the field resolver function.
 In addition, as a side effect, a thread is started to perform some work.